48 Hours in Scotland's Masculine Second City

 When: October 2005

-What: Armadillo building, BBC Scotland, Famous Glickman’s Sweet Shop, St George Square, Glasgow Tower, Glasgow Science Centre, Iconic Clydeport Crane.
+What: Armadillo building, BBC Scotland, Famous Glickman’s Sweet Shop, St George Square, Glasgow Tower, Glasgow Science Centre, Iconic Clydeport Crane at sunset.

 How: Train, Tourist Sight-seeing bus and lots of walking in the rain.

-Illnesses or mishaps: Torrential downpour - but then again, what did we expect?
+Illnesses or mishaps: Arriving in Scotland's second city amid a torrential downpour - but then again, what did we expect?

 The silvery buildings along the banks of the River Clyde.
 Far left is the new BBC Scotland building still under construction, the Glasgow Tower and Glasgow Science Centre & Cinema at Pacific Quay.